cloudwalk/op-stack-devnet/run-EIP-4844-blobs.md

 ```

-4. Add fork timestamps to `node1-op-geth` service (Execution) in `docker-compose.yml` file, they can be the same as for `node1-op-node`:
+4. Add the fork timestamps to the `node1-op-geth` service (Execution) in the `docker-compose.yml` file, they can be the same as for `node1-op-node`:

 ```yaml
   node1-op-geth: